yanuar-ar/nouns-monorepo-redemption/README.md

-# nouns-monorepo with Redemption (inpspired by Juicebox Redemption)
+# nouns-monorepo with Redemption (inspired by Juicebox Redemption)

 This is an experiment of redemption mechanism on Nouns DAO treasury.